JachimmaChristian/Analyzing-Healthcare-Data-in-PowerBI/README.md

 # Dataset & Data Model
 The dataset was provided by Healthstat.
+They've captured patient-level data on all hospital stays in a single year for elective hip replacement surgeries across the state of New York.

 The dataset is one single table with 30 columns Each row in the dataset represents a single inpatient stay, from their admission to discharge date.
 The health information in this dataset is not individually identifiable.
 This means the file does not contain personal health information.